 GDPR Privacy Notice

-Weber State University (from now on referred to as “we,” “us”, and “our”) are committed to respecting and protecting the privacy rights of persons (from now on referred to as “you” and “your”) while you are physically present in the European Union (from now on referred to as the “EU”).
-This commitment is in compliance with the EU General Protection Regulation (from now on referred to as (“the GDPR”).
+Weber State University (from now on referred to as “we,” “us”, and “our”) are committed to respecting and protecting the privacy rights of persons (from now on referred to as “you” and “your”) while you are physically present in the European Economic Area (from now on referred to as the “EEA”).
+This commitment is in compliance with the EEA General Protection Regulation (from now on referred to as (“the GDPR”).

 2. Does This GDPR Privacy Notice Apply to Me?